-- 1. I will take good care of my laptop and know that I will be issued a laptop each year. - 2.
-I will never leave the laptop unattended. - 3.
-I will never loan out my laptop to other individuals. - 4.
-I will know where my laptop is at all times. - 5.
-I will charge my laptop's battery daily. - 6.
-I will keep food and beverages away from my laptop as they may cause damage to the computer. - 7.
-I will not disassemble any part of my laptop or attempt any repairs. - 8.
-I will protect my laptop by only carrying it while in the case provided or another approved case. - 9.
-I will use my laptop computer in ways that are appropriate and educational. - 10.
-I will not write, carve, or put stickers on the laptop computer. - 11.
+- 1. I will take good care of my Chromebook/device and know that I will be issued a device each year. - 2.
+I will never leave my Chromebook/device unattended. - 3.
+I will never loan out my Chromebook/device to other individuals. - 4.
+I will know where my Chromebook/device is at all times. - 5.
+I will charge my Chromebook/device's battery daily. - 6.
+I will keep food and beverages away from my Chromebook/device as they may cause damage to the computer. - 7.
+I will not disassemble any part of my Chromebook/device or attempt any repairs. - 8.
+I will protect my Chromebook/device by only carrying it while in the case provided or another approved case. - 9.
+I will use my Chromebook/device in ways that are appropriate and educational. - 10.
+I will not write, carve, or put stickers on the Chromebook/device. - 11.
 I understand that my laptop and accounts are subject to inspection at any time without notice and remains the property of the Edwards-Knox Central School District. - 12.
-I understand and agree to follow the criteria described in the Laptop Computer Privileges. - 13.
-I will follow the policies outlined in the Laptop Computer Handbook and the Use of Technology Resources Policy while at school, as well as outside the school day. - 14.
-I will file a police report in case of theft, vandalism, and other acts covered by insurance. - 15.
+I understand and agree to follow the criteria described in the Chromebook/Device & Technology Guidelines while at school, as well as outside the school day. - 15.
 I will be responsible for all damage or loss caused by neglect or abuse and will pay for such repairs. - 16.
 I agree to pay for the replacement of my power cords, battery, or laptop case in the event any of these items are lost or stolen. - 17.
-I agree to return the District laptop, power cords, and case in good working condition. - 18.
-I will not reveal my own or anyone else's personal address or phone number - 19.
-I agree to abide by all copyright and license agreements. - 20.
+I agree to return the Chromebook/device, power cords, and case in good working condition. - 18.
+I will not reveal my own or anyone else's personal address or phone number

+- 19. I agree to abide by all copyright and license agreements. - 20.
 I agree that no financial transactions of any kind will be allowed using the school account. - 21.
 I understand that access to the Internet will be allowed, as well as, the possibility of student work and photos being published on the Internet.